-The deadline to comply with the General Data Protection Regulation (GDPR) is 25 May 2018.
-This is a fixed date and is not going to be moved.
+The deadline to comply with the General Data Protection Regulation (GDPR) was 25 May 2018.
+The date has come and gone.
 People all over the world are rushing to comply and are working hard to implement the required controls.
 The big question is do you have to comply with it?
 Who does the GDPR apply to?
 What is the territorial scope of the GDPR?

 Many people do not realise that this law has long tentacles and applies to many more organisations that they thought.
 It is the global gold standard for data protection.
 In some ways, Europe has exported their data protection laws to the rest of the world.